 - Depart from: 22nd Street Landing, San Pedro

-- Time: Board at 6:00 am Sunday or after 8:00 pm Saturday evening and depart at 7:00 am with us getting back about 3:00 pm
+- Time: Board at 6:00 am Saturday or after 8:00 pm Friday evening and depart at 7:00 am with us getting back about 4:00 pm

-- Cost: $125.00 includes, 3 dives, lunch, snacks & air
+- Cost: $136.00 includes, 3 dives, lunch, snacks & air

 The Magician dive boat has been a favorite of SoCal divers for years and Channel Islands Dive Adventures is pleased that we now have added it to our lineup of boats we charter for our dive trips.
 The Magician had been owned and operated by Captain Jerry Lewis for many years creating a good following for the boat and now with the new owner/operator Captain Carl Mayhugh it only seems to get better.
 There is no spearfishing allowed on the Magician.
 Read more about the Magician HERE.

-To sign up and pay for the trip or if you have any questions, please contact Ken at
+If you have any questions, please contact Ken at

 email@example.com or call (805) 469-7288